Tooling & Mold Making

 In-House Mold Making

-• In-house CNC machining centre — sample and production molds produced on-site
+• In-house CNC machining centre

-• DFM (Design for Manufacturability) analysis before any tooling commitment
+• DFM before tooling commitment

 • 8,000+ historical moulds on record